martiansideofthemoon/macro-action-rl/README.md

 ## Running

-You can run the bash scripts in the root directory for each of the five algorithms.
+You can run the bash scripts in the `schedulers` directory for each of the five algorithms.
 These scripts contain the best hyperparameter settings found in our experiments.
 For example,
 ````
 mkdir logs
-./figar_sarsa.sh
+./schedulers/figar_sarsa.sh
 ````
+You will find the results in the newly created `logs` directory.

 ## Report

 You can find our final project report in `report/report.pdf`.
+The empirical results have been added to `report/report.org` and plots to `report/plots/`